swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 Constructing a set of benchmarks and consistently running them provides an indication when something is not performing as expected.
 Typically, other more specialized tools are employed for a root-cause analysis to analyze and fix the problem (e.g., Instruments, DTrace, Heaptrack, Leaks, Sample, …).

-This parallels unit tests, where a failed test provides an indication that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)
+This is analogous with unit tests, where a failed test provides an indication that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)

 The open-source [Benchmark package](https://github.com/ordo-one/package-benchmark) helps you automate performance testing and makes it easy for individual developers to easily run a quick performance validation locally before pushing changes.